jmcantrell/btrfs-snapshots/README.md

 That will allow you to run the command from within the repository, but you'll probably want to create some configuration files to test it.

-Then just populate whatever you set `BTRFS_SNAPSHOTS_ETC_DIR` to with some configuration files, using the examples in `./config/{defaults,profile}.conf`.
+Then, just populate the directory you used for `BTRFS_SNAPSHOTS_ETC_DIR` with some configuration files, using the examples in `./config/{defaults,profile}.conf`.

 [snapper]: http://snapper.io/
 [direnv]: https://direnv.net/